demisto/demisto-sdk/demisto_sdk/commands/update_release_notes/README.md

     Update all release notes in every pack which has been changed.
 Please note that the `-u` argument will be applied to **all** changed packs.

+* **-f, --force**

+    Update the release notes of a pack even if no changes that require update were made.

 * **--pre_release**

     Indicates that this update is for a pre-release version.
 The `currentVersion` will change to reflect the pre-release version number.